mattermost/docs/source/preferences/manage-your-display-options.rst

 Default appearance of image previews
 ------------------------------------

-When messages in Mattermost include images, you can control whether an image preview displays directly below the message for image attachments, image link previews, and :ref:`in-line images <collaborate/format-messages:in line images>` over 100px in height.
+When messages in Mattermost include images, you can control whether an image preview displays directly below the message for image attachments, image link previews, and :ref:`in-line images <collaborate/format-messages:in-line images>` over 100px in height.

 .. tab:: Web/Desktop